md-plugins/md-plugins/packages/docs/src/pages/getting-started/introduction.md

 desc: Markdown for your Quasar and Vue builds
 ---

 Welcome to the Markdown Plugins documentation!
-This guide will help you get started with using Markdown Plugins to enhance your documentation and content creation experience.
+This guide will help you start using Markdown Plugins to enhance your documentation and content creation experience.

 ## What are Markdown Plugins?